TruVizion: Features for Fiber & Cable Networks

 TruVizion’s patented technology provides your team with a host of valuable features not available in other diagnostics applications.
 Here are just a few.

 Most tools that provide in-depth broadband network diagnostics information only support one type of broadband platform.
+If you have a Fiber network, a limited number of staff may have access an element management system with limited diagnostics at best, and which is not very user friendly.
 If you manage cable devices, you may have a diagnostics tool just for that.
-If you have a Fiber network, a limited number of staff may have access an element management system with limited diagnostics at best, and which is not very user friendly.
-With TruVizion, you get detailed broadband diagnostics for troubleshooting DOCSIS cable networks, and Fiber to the Home (FTTH).
+With TruVizion, you get detailed broadband diagnostics for troubleshooting Fiber to the Home (FTTH) and DOCSIS cable networks.
 TruVizion gives you a single diagnostics application with a common interface that lets you troubleshoot both types of networks and devices, further increasing the efficiency in your operation.

 Organized and Intuitive Interface

 We developed TruVizion to help multiple groups within your company make a difference in the quality of the service you provide.
 It can be used by your office staff, support technicians and engineers.
 Unlike other tools, you don’t have to search multiple screens to find what you’re looking for, and then realize you need an engineering degree to understand it all.
 The interface clearly shows what’s most relevant and most important, and it’s organized and presented in a way that makes troubleshooting your broadband modems and network a snap.
 The OLT and CMTS diagnostics screens provide a clear summary of issues and alerts and are perfect for your networking and engineering staff as they track down plant issues.
 The ONT and cable modem diagnostics screens are tailor made for your Call Center staff as they work with subscribers to troubleshoot issues.